bcpratiwi/Reliability_IncValidity_SL/R scripts/README.txt

    - auxilliary functions are in the the same folder

 2. p1_exp123_mySimulation.R
-   - simulation script calculate IV using the statistical learning approach
+   - simulation script calculate IV using the out-of-sample approach
    - auxilliary functions are in the the same folder

 3. p1_exp123_collect.R